jasonfb/universal_track_manager/README.md

 You can use Universal Track Manager to track simple information like browser, IP address, http referrer, and your inbound UTM (Urchin Tracking Module) parameters.
 Because UTM parameters are used most commonly with advirtising, we also refer to tracking your UTM parameters as "ad campaigns" or just "campaigns".

-In particular, this Gem can be used to solve the common first-land problem where UTM parameters are present only in the first page of a user's visit, but not available naturally a few steps later when the event you want to track an event that the user initiates (see 'UTM Hooks')
+In particular, this Gem can be used to solve the common first-land problem where UTM parameters are present only in the first page of a user's visit, but not available naturally a few steps later when the event you want to track happens (see 'UTM Hooks')

 Visits are a lot like Rails sessions; in fact, this Gem piggybacks off of Rails sessions for tracking the visit.
 (You will need to have a session store set up and in place.)

-However, visits are not identical to sessions more than one visit can share the same session.
-(A session cannot have more than one visit, and if a new visit event happens within an existing session, the old visit gets evicted, or thrown out, of the session.)
+However, visits are not identical to sessions.
+More than one visit can have been created from the same session.

+A session will have only one visit at a time.
+If a new visit event happens within an existing session, like the user returns in the same browser the following day, the old visit gets evicted from the session and a link between the newly created visit and old visit is maintained in the visits table.

 UTM parameters, IP addresses, and browser information are tracked by default.
 You must opt-in to track http_referrer.